 Plans to build garage disturb harmony of Brynmill Park life

-A planning application is threatening to upset park life in Swansea.
+A ROW over a planning application is threatening to upset park life in Swansea.

-The lodge in Brynmill Park was fairly recently sold off by Swansea Council and the new owner has applied for planning permission to build a detached garage next to the property.
+The lodge in Brynmill Park was sold off by Swansea Council and the new owner has applied for planning permission to build a detached garage next to the property.

 The owner, Tim Andrews, has submitted the application to the council's area 1 planning committee.